 How does design thinking prepare you for your career?

-More and more companies are using this philosophy as a core approach to simplifying and humanizing complex business products and services.
-From the largest global companies to small firms, employees who understand design thinking principles are valued for their innovation and problem solving.
+More and more companies are using this application as a core approach to simplifying and humanizing complex business products and services.
+From the largest global companies to small firms, employees who understand design thinking principles are valued for their innovation, problem solving, and problem discovery.
 That’s why the Design Thinking Academy Fellows have an advantage when seeking employment.
-D.T Fellows are connected talented individuals who use design thinking in their fields or who have special complementary skills:
+D.T Fellows are talented individuals who use design thinking in their major fields or with special complementary skills:

 How did the academy come about?

-The academy is modeled after Stanford University’s design school, which is a non-credit program on design thinking for graduate level students.
-The academy is also a non-credit program and is the first of its kind for undergraduate students.
+The academy is modeled after Stanford University’s design school, a non-credit program on design thinking for graduate level students.
+The GVSU Design Thinking Academy is also a non-credit program and the first of its kind for undergraduate students.

 Where is the academy located?

-The academy will operate in two Grand Valley locations, Allendale and Grand Rapids, as well as using spaces outside the campuses in conjunction with community partners.
+The academy is based in Allendale and operates in both Grand Valley locations, Allendale and Grand Rapids.
+Spaces outside the campuses in conjunction with community partners are also used.